18F/C2/doc/team_practices.md

 Team members self-select story ownership.

+If a story in backlog does not have enough detail to be actionable, add a comment asking for the required information, tag the story with the `blocked` tag and assign the product manager as the owner to determine next actions.

 Production deployments may happen one to several times a week, so keep master in production-ready shape.

 In the workflow below, there are multiple roles to be played: